DheerajParashar2002/Sentimental-Analysis/README.md

 # Sentimental-Analysis
-This is a ML and NLP project for analyzing sentiments on twitter data.
+This is a ML and NLP project for analyzing sentiments on twitter data.<br>
+The Support Vector Machine (SVM) model with a linear kernel is chosen and trained.